-GMCA Report - Delivering the Bee Network: Annual Review of Capped Bus Fares
+GMCA Report - Delivering the Bee Network: Multimodal Fares and Products, 30th June 2023.

 Tracking/ Process

 Does this report relate to a major strategic decision, as set out in the GMCA Constitution?
 Yes.

 Exemption from call in

 Are there any aspects in this report which means it should be considered to be exempt from call in by the relevant Scrutiny Committee on the grounds of urgency?